Dr. Mian Ahmad

 An attending, loved by all the residents for his wit, patience, and wise encouragement.
 He joined us from Hahnemann University Hospital where he completed his residency and served as faculty for a long time.
 Dr. Ahmad is a cherished resource who helps us master the fundamentals of anesthesia, airway management, pharmacology, and navigation of practical clinical scenarios with problem-based learning discussions.

 Dr. Sean Baskin

 An enthusiastic cardiac anesthesiologist and intensivist who just recently joined our department after completing fellowships in cardiac anesthesia and critical care at Beth Israel Deaconess Medical Center in Boston.
 His academic interests are 3-D echo and mechanical circulatory support.
 Dr. Baskin is passionate about echocardiography and resident education and looks forward to teaching the residents and fellows transthoracic and transesophageal echo.
 His strong procedural background is a great addition to our department and we’re excited to have him join us!

 Dr. Vincent Cowell

-Vice Chair of Clinical Operations of our department and a fierce advocate for resident development, Dr. Cowell has earned much esteem (and several awards) for teaching and leadership in the institutional, state and national arenas.
+Vice Chair of Clinical Operations of our hospital and a fierce advocate for resident development, Dr. Cowell has earned much esteem (and several awards) for teaching and leadership in the institutional, state and national arenas.
 He is an exemplary leader and always makes time to offer sound judgement, objective guidance and advice.
 Dr. Cowell is an outstanding clinician who practiced cardiac, thoracic, obstetric and general anesthesia for many years and is now also responsible for much of the administrative arm of the department’s functions.

 Dr. Eric Deveaux